Northwest Highland Dancers of Spokane, WA

 She began her teaching career with the Shadle Highland Dancers in 1997, where she continued to teach for 8 years until one of her old students, Brielle began to take over for her.
 Marie founded the Northwest Highland Dancers in 2002 with only 3 students and today the numbers of students are approaching near 50.
 Marie Grimes received her teaching certificate for Highland Dancing at the age of 18 through the British Association Teachers of Dancing located in the United Kingdom.

 She is a member of FUSTA (Federation of the United States Teachers and Adjudicators) and the SOBHD (Scottish Official Board of Highland Dancing).
-She is currently the Northwest Regional Delegate for FUSTA, where she represents all of the teachers in Washington, Oregon, Idaho, Montana, Wyoming, Utah and Alaska.
+She also served as the Delegate for the NW Region of FUSTA from 2006-2009.

-Marie is currently one of the newest adjucators for Highland Dancing in the U.S. She recently passed her judges exam in the fall of 2007 through the Scottish Official Board of Highland Dancing, which enables her to judge all over the world.
-She also currently runs and organizes an indoor competition held in the Fall in Spokane and runs the dancing competition for the Spokane Highland Games as well.
+In the fall of 2007, she passed her judges exam through the Scottish Official Board of Highland Dancing, which enables her to judge all over the world.
+Currently she runs and organizes an indoor competition held in the fall in Spokane, runs the dancing competition for the Spokane Highland Games, and was the chair for the United States Championship for Highland Dancing which was held in Spokane in July of 2011.

 23marie.jpg